 The State of the Self Driving Vehicle

 As it currently stands, the undisputed leaders in self-driving vehicles are Tesla, Waymo, Apple and General Motors.
-Tesla has already made inroads with its semi-autonomous electric vehicles, and CEO Elon Musk remains resolute in his goal to take a cross-country trip with no human driver inputs before the end of 2018.
+Tesla has already made inroads with its semi-autonomous electric vehicles, and CEO Elon Musk remains resolute in his goal to take a cross-country trip with no human driver inputs.
 If successful, this full automation technology is expected to be pushed out to consumers shortly thereafter.
 Waymo, the self-driving car project started by Google, can boast more than five million real-world miles driven by its stable of autonomous vehicles, along with pilot initiatives for autonomous ridesharing programs and other ventures.
 Apple has rapidly expanded to become one of the largest permit-holders for self-driving vehicle tests, while GM’s self-driving Cruise AV is waiting on approval to become the first self-driving commercial vehicle to do away with manual driver controls entirely.
 If approved, GM will put a fleet of 2,500 such vehicles into use as so-called “robo-taxis” in the next few years.

 Self Driving Car Security